 Being a family man a business owner and a self-proclaimed studio rat how do you keep up to date with the culture and keep your new Music relevant?

 My brother is one and internet, Link Up TV GRM Daily, SBTV and all the other ones, like there’s a couple of up north ones but mainly Youtube.
 If you just sit on Youtube, ring someone and they say have you heard my mans tune like J Hus and the new ones when you type rest are on the side giving you access to all the new music so that when I call up 67 it’s not just them it’s their features and their solos you know like Youtube has become like TV the way to see things instantly Youtube is the powers, anything you wanna know you can type it in, like there were some things I didn’t know how to do on my computer and Logic, you type it in and there’s someone telling you how to do it on there.
 You wanna learn to cook fried chicken it will show ya.

 Part Two Coming Soon….

-Wiley’s Album ‘The Godfather’ is on it’s way and we are supper excited, we will bring you the pre-order link as soon as it’s available, for now follow Wiley on Twitter at @
+Wiley’s Album ‘The Godfather’ is on its way and we are super excited, we will bring you the pre-order link as soon as it’s available, for now, follow Wiley on Twitter at @